CenterPoint Energy Inc. [CNP] – Is CNP worth Holding?

 CenterPoint Energy Inc. [NYSE:CNP]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For CenterPoint Energy Inc. [CNP] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
+Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
+As it relates to CenterPoint Energy Inc. [CNP] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
 On average, stock market experts give CNP an Overweight rating.
-The average 12-month price forecast for this stock is $16.24, with the high estimate being $29.00, the low estimate being $12.00 and the median estimate amounting to $18.00.
-This is compared to its latest closing price of $16.53.
+The average 12-month price forecast for this stock is $16.25, with the high estimate being $25.00, the low estimate being $12.00 and the median estimate amounting to $18.00.
+This is compared to its latest closing price of $16.42.

 Fundamental Analysis of CenterPoint Energy Inc. [CNP]